Get,

 • Parveen et al. in 2013 stated Phalsa fruit helps reduce blood glucose levels.
 However, excessive consumption may cause your blood glucose level to drop too low.

-• Skibola et al. in 2000 stated that high levels of flavonoids in the body may result in the free radical generation and can increase the risk of certain cancers.
+• Skibola et al. in 2000 stated that high levels of flavonoids in the body may result in free radical generation and can increase the risk of certain cancers.
 Phalsa fruit is also rich in flavonoids, therefore it is advised to consume it in the right amounts and avoid overconsumption.

 However, if you experience any adverse reactions to Phalsa fruit, it is advised to discontinue its intake and immediately contact a doctor or your Ayurvedic physician who has prescribed it.
 They will be able to guide you appropriately for your symptoms.2,7,8

-Precautions to take with Phalsa fruit:
+Precautions to Take with Phalsa Fruit:

 Consuming Phalsa fruit is okay if taken in moderate amounts.
 However, general precautions must be followed in the following conditions:1